-People born on Tuesdays are meant to be active.
-Most often their physical build tends to be lean and muscular as long as they stay on the move.
+Those born on Tuesdays are meant to be active.
+Their physical build tends to be lean and muscular as long as they stay on the move.
 Athletic events and the military exercises hold great appeal.
 Tuesday’s children have a strong “fighter” or “defender” nature.
 Their natural responses are fast and physical, so good judgment must be developed to keep them out of trouble.

-All Pisces have exceptionally strong feelings.
-These folks experience a wide range of emotional states ranging all the way from depression to elation.
+Pisces folks experience a wide range of emotional states ranging all the way from depression to elation.
 The role of ‘victim’ may be experienced until they get tired of being kicked around.
-They also play the part of loyal follower or dedicated server until they discover their true purpose.
-After that they inspire others to follow their own paths.
+They often play the part of loyal follower or dedicated server until they discover their true purpose.
+After that they inspire others to follow their own paths sometimes to their own detriment.

 The motivations of a Pisces depends depend very much upon their concerns.
 Of course, some natives of this sign can be insecure and selfish, but the majority can be counted upon to act selflessly when the occasion calls.
-A #36 Tuesday Pisces individual can be courageous and compassionate at the same time.
+Unlike any other signature, a #36 TUE PIS individual can be courageous and compassionate at the same time.
+It’s their unique gift.